 Federal Highway Administration data show that increasing truck size limits has historically resulted in a steady increase in registered trucks and miles traveled by them.
 The data is clear: putting more, heavier trucks on our roads is a bad deal for shippers, commuters and taxpayers.

 Bigger Trucks Undermine Important Public Policy Goals

 Moving more freight by rail also helps our nation achieve important environmental policy goals, such as reduced fuel consumption and greenhouse gas emissions.
 Trains, on average, are four times more fuel efficient than trucks.
-That means that moving freight by rail instead of trucks reduces greenhouse gas emissions by an average of 75%.
+That means that moving freight by rail instead of trucks reduces greenhouse gas emissions up to 75%, on average.

 An Unpopular Approach